GlobalCitizenshipFoundation/global-gateway/docs.md

     *   A utility service `authService` has been created to abstract common Supabase authentication operations like `signOut`, `getUser`, and `getSession`.
 This promotes reusability and keeps component logic clean.

 **Next Steps:**
-With Vertical 0 complete, the application now has a robust authentication system, role-based routing, a consistent M3-compliant design foundation, a public homepage, and comprehensive error handling.
-The next step, following the `VIS.md` MVP build order, will be to implement **Vertical 1: Pathway Templates & Phase Configuration**.
-This will involve defining the database schema for pathway templates and phases, and then building the UI and backend services required for their creation and management.
+With Vertical 0 now fully styled according to Material Design 3, the application has a robust authentication system, role-based routing, a consistent M3-compliant design foundation, a public homepage, and comprehensive error handling.
+The next step, following the `VIS.md` MVP build order, will be to implement **Vertical 1.1: Basic Pathway Template Management (CRUD & Listing)**, which involves defining the database schema for pathway templates and phases, and then building the UI and backend services required for their creation and management.